HDB-Systems/AWS/README.md

 > Install-Module -name AWSPowerShell.NetCore
 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```
-* Execute PowerShell as Normal User and execute script

 ### how to run the script automatically?
 * Create a task in Windows Scheduler